odoo/documentation/point_of_sale/advanced_pricing_features/discount_tags.rst

 They allow you to scan discount barcodes.

 .. note::
-   To use discount tags you will need to use a barcode scanner, you can see the documentation about it here :doc:`barcode`.
+   To use discount tags you will need to use a barcode scanner.

 Barcode Nomenclature
 ====================